 The result of this procedure is that feelings of satiety, or ‘feeling full’ occur after much less food is consumed by the patient as well as reduced absorption of ingested food.

 This occurs because the smaller ‘segmented’ pouch ‘fills’ up much faster than the original stomach and rapid entry of nutrients produces gut hormone changes that prompts the brain to ‘think’ the patient is in fact full after eating a significantly smaller portion of food.

-As with most bariatric procedures, these are recommended for patients with a high BMI, typically over 35 (you can check your BMI here) but it is imperative you book a consultation with Mr Siva Gounder to determine what course of bariatric surgery is best suited to you.
+As with most bariatric procedures, these are recommended for patients with a high BMI, typically over 35 (you can check your BMI here) but it is imperative you book a consultation with your weight loss surgeon, Mr Siva Gounder to determine what course of bariatric surgery is best suited to you.